Nikdwal/nikdwal.github.io/posts/words.md

 - To rely on the suboptimal tool for either rationality or impressionism would undersell the sheer lengths we can go to as people.
 - There was no tool I could have used to lay out my thougts as clearly as with words.
-Likewise, I could not sing any song that would give me the out-of-this-material-world experience I get while playing Herbie Hancock's modal jazz masterpiece Maiden Voyage.
+Likewise, I could not sing any song that would give me the out-of-this-material-world experience I get while playing Herbie Hancock's modal jazz masterpiece Maiden Voyage on the piano.
 It is music that never
 _gets_ anywhere, does not tell any story, and is thereby maximally separated from anything words could describe.

 ## The four quadrants